Antidistillation Fingerprinting: Conclusion

 \section{Conclusion}

 In this paper, we introduced antidistillation fingerprinting (ADFP), a principled framework for detecting model distillation.
-Our experiments on GSM8K and OASST1 demonstrate that ADFP achieves a significant Pareto improvement over state-of-the-art baselines.
+Our experiments on GSM8K, OASST1, and MBPP demonstrate that ADFP achieves a significant Pareto improvement over state-of-the-art baselines across mathematical reasoning, dialogue, and code generation.
 Theoretically, by directly optimizing the detection objective within the student's learning dynamics, ADFP maximizes the fingerprint's learnability.
 This formulation not only justifies ADFP's superior performance but also offers a theoretical lens to understand why previous heuristic watermarks persist during fine-tuning.
 Qualitatively, we observe that ADFP generates more coherent and less repetitive text than baselines at comparable fingerprinting strengths.
 Consequently, ADFP provides model owners with a potent and statistically grounded tool for intellectual property protection.